 An ideal spot is a cool and dark environment away from direct sun.
 However, you also have to ensure that the clay doesn’t reach freezing temperatures.
 In certain cases, when not stored well for the long term, the clay might end up forming mold growth.
 While a small mold growth can be taken care of and the clay can be salvaged, if the mold has taken over the entire clay piece, you might have to throw it away.

-If you have the habit of buying clay in bulk, it is important that you divide the larger piece into smaller portions and store them in separate air-tight bags.
+If you have the habit of buying clay in bulk, you must divide the larger pieces into smaller portions and store them in separate air-tight bags.
 The next time you build something, make sure you take out the required amount of clay and leave the rest.
 This will preserve the clay for a longer time.

 Conclusion